microsoft/vscode-docs/docs/tools/vscecli.md

 ## Publishing Extensions

-Visual Studio Code leverages [Visual Studio Online](https://www.visualstudio.com/products/what-is-visual-studio-online-vs) for its gallery services.
+Visual Studio Code leverages [Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs) for its gallery services.
 This means that authentication, hosting and management of extensions is provided through that service.

 `vsce` can only publish extensions using [Personal Access Tokens](https://www.visualstudio.com/en-us/news/2015-jul-7-vso.aspx).
 You need to create at least one in order to publish an extension.

 ### Get a Personal Access Token

-First, login to or sign up for [Visual Studio Online](https://www.visualstudio.com/en-us/get-started/setup/sign-up-for-visual-studio-online).
+First, login to or sign up for [Visual Studio Team Services](https://www.visualstudio.com/en-us/get-started/setup/sign-up-for-visual-studio-online).

 Then, from your account's home page `https://ACCOUNT.visualstudio.com`, go to the **My Profile** page: